Water Filtration Series #3: pH and the Effects It Has on Water Treatment

 Arsenic is a naturally occurring element that can silently contaminate private well water across the United States.
 Invisible, tasteless, and odorless, arsenic often goes undetected until a proper water test reveals its presence.
-For homeowners who rely on private wells, understanding how arsenic gets into groundwater—and how to treat it—is critical for our health and safety.
+For homeowners who rely on private wells, understanding how arsenic gets into groundwater—and how to treat it—is critical to our health and safety.

 The EPA's Maximum Contaminant Level (MCL) for arsenic in drinking water is: 10 parts per billion (ppb)